HRSAndrabi/pykp/README.md

-# PyKP: A Python Package for Knapsack Problem Solving
+# PyKP

 PyKP is a free and open-source library for sampling and solving instances of the knapsack problem.
-It provides tools to define knapsack instances, solve them efficiently, and analyse computational complexity metrics.
-You can also use `pykp` to sample knapsack problem instances based on specified distributions.
+It provides tools to define knapsack instances, solve them eficiently, and analyse computational complexity metrics.
+You can also use `pykp` to randomly sample knapsack problem instances based on specified distributions.

 ## Features